RESULTS ARE IN! ~ NANCY HANKS LINCOLN mtDNA STUDY

 The Hanks Surname Y-DNA Project, created in 2002, seeks to identify the lines of present day Hanks, Hancks and variants and, together with genealogy research, determine how they are related to one another.

-Family Tree DNA (FTDNA), affiliated with Dr. Michael Hammer and the University of Arizona, tests the Y-chromosome which is passed from father to son to son, etc. Therefore, in order to participate, your descent must be through a direct male to male Hanks lineage.
-In order for a female to participate in Y-DNA testing, she must recruit a male on her father's side -- her father, brother, cousin, uncle, etc.
+Y-DNA - To learn more about your paternal lineage, Family Tree DNA (FTDNA) tests the Y-chromosome which is passed from father to son to son, etc. Therefore, in order to participate, your descent must be through a direct male to male Hanks lineage.
+If you are a female, you must recruit a male on your father's side -- your father, brother, cousin, uncle, etc.